jfrog/jfrog-cli/guides/getting-started-with-jfrog-using-the-cli.md

 ```

 #### From the IDE
-If you're using IntelliJ IDEA, WebStorm, PyCharm, Android Studio or GoLand -
+If you're using VS Code, IntelliJ IDEA, WebStorm, PyCharm, Android Studio or GoLand -
 * Open the IDE
-* Install the JFrog plugin
+* Install the JFrog extension or plugin
 * View the JFrog panel

 ### Build & deploy